Severan dynasty: Interlude: Macrinus (217-218)

 Macrinus was the first Roman emperor who did not come from a senatorial family.

 He was born in 164 at Caesarea in Mauretania, now Cherchell, Algeria.

 Though not related to Severans while also being of just equestrian rank and having been born into a Moorish family, he rose through the ranks all the way to being a praetorian prefect under Caracalla.

-In 217 Macrinus became involved in a successful conspiracy to kill Caracalla, and soon after the murder trooops saluted Macrinus as augustus.
+In 217 Macrinus became involved in a successful conspiracy to kill Caracalla, and soon after the murder troops saluted Macrinus as augustus.